tgiarrat/tgiarrat.github.io/index.md

   - Going through the growing pains of learning android did pay off
     + A lot was learned from my struggles
       - AsyncTask!!!!!!!!
+  - Biggest lesson: START EARLY
+    + Otherwise you start accumulating technical debt from the start and it just makes your life all around harder.

 ### Current Class Diagram